IP Policy vs. IP Strategy – Synergistic Approaches

 Ideally an IP policy is established during start-up phase, but realistically it is not until a business becomes more established or looks for investment, that the need for an IP Policy becomes more obvious.
 The following are motivators for mature businesses to establish a formal IP policy.

-Valuable IP is being Created
+Valuable IP is being created

 Established businesses produce IP constantly—through product development, branding, software, content creation, process innovation, and more.
 An IP policy ensures those assets are identified, controlled, protected, and aligned with business goals.